Cultures by Country Badges

 _____1.* Do Preschool requirements 1 & 2.

 _____2.* Sample foods from the country.
-Learn what children eat for meals and snacks.
+Learn what its citizens eat for meals and snacks.
 Is it similar or different from what you might eat?

 Level 2: Do five requirements including the two starred *